-Leaders and representatives of government agencies, experts and companies have gathered to discuss the solutions to help Vietnamese agro-fisheries exporters increase the opportunities in major value chains, while preventing possible loss risks amid changing global trading rules and the wide influence of Industry 4.0.
+Leaders and representatives of government agencies, experts, and companies have gathered to discuss the solutions.
+Vietnamese agro-fisheries exporters increase the opportunities in major value chains.
+While preventing possible loss risks amid changing global trading rules and the wide influence of E-commerce Industry 4.0.

-According to experts, giving priority to e-commerce and e-logistics platforms is an optimal solution for Vietnamese exporters to increase the opportunities to join major value chains, while easing possible loss risks.
+According to experts, giving priority to e-commerce and e-logistics platforms is an optimal solution for Vietnamese exporters.
+This is to increase the opportunities to join significant value chains while easing possible loss risks.

-The issue has become more serious since Vietnam’s agro-fisheries exports to China were down 9.2 per cent year-over-year, reaching over $3.8 billion in the first seven months of 2019.
-Of the export items, rice saw the highest drop with a decrease of 67.5 per cent, hitting over $159.4 million.
-The runners-up were fruits and vegetables with $1.6 billion in export turnover, a fall of over 8 per cent; cassava also decreased 10 per cent to $466 million, according to statistics from the MoIT.
+The issue has become more serious since Vietnam’s agro-fisheries exports to China were down 9.2 percent year-over-year, reaching over $3.8 billion in the first seven months of 2019.
+The runners-up were fruits and vegetables with $1.6 billion in export turnover, a fall of over 8 percent according to statistics.

-The US-China trade tension is partly to blame along with China’s strict regulations on the import of agricultural and aquatic products on the land border areas through measures to strengthen supervision of traceability, packaging, and food safety and hygiene.
-In fact, China had announced the requirements since mid-2018, however few Vietnamese companies had been aware of them.
+The US-China trade tension is partly to blame along with China’s strict regulations on importing agricultural and aquatic products on the land border areas.
+In fact, China had announced the requirements in mid-2018, but few Vietnamese companies had been aware of them.

 “This is an inevitable trend and is aligned with international practices.
-Not only China, but also many other countries are applying stricter requirements for imported products,” said Tran Thanh Hai, Deputy Director of the Agency of Foreign Trade under the MoIT.
+Not only China but also many other countries are applying stricter requirements for imported products,” said Tran Thanh Hai.

 Viet Nam has signed a lot of free trade agreements with countries worldwide.
-If local exporters have the right approach, they can gain huge benefits from these agreements, otherwise they will lose out.
+If local exporters have the right approach, they can gain huge benefits from these agreements.